 4) Chew gum and drink water.
 Yeah, we'll not be getting sponsored by companies selling caffeine in splashy cans just yet.
 Water is better if you want cognitive enhancement.
 Except on Fridays.
 Then, beer.
 We're not joking about gum though.
-There is quality research that backs its use.
+There is that backs its use.

 What are you trying to get out of it?

 If you don't care, and are just playing to enjoy the experience, that's ok.
 Well, at least it's ok you don't happen to be playing as part of a team.
 If there is a group effort required for a win and your unique playstyle amounts to little more than being a pixelated burden, then we have little love to give.

 It won't stop people from diligently practising what is, in essence, a highly stylish method of griefing, but we don't approve, in our sternest palette of disapproval.
 God, we hate losing and we don't want to be the guy that lets other people down.
 Or ourselves.
 Again, decide what your realistic improvement metric is, and aim for that.